CALIFORNIA STATE UNIVERSITY

 The Sociology Club

 The Sociology Club is an official student organization and holds multiple events every term.
-Some examples include: Locating Internships, Resume Building, Student-Professor Meet and Greet, and various informational events on applying to further educational programs.
+Some examples include Locating Internships, Resume Building, Student-Professor Meet and Greet, and various informational events on applying to further educational programs.
 Dr. Giarrusso, the Sociology Department Chair, is the faculty mentor.
-Click to download Sociology Club Membership Form.
+Click to download the Sociology Club Membership Form.

 The Sociology Club Mission: To promote a positive academic attitude and provide an atmosphere conducive to learning and growth by emphasizing the critical importance of scholarship, networking, and community involvement.
 To establish programs to encourage and assist members in pursuing higher education, as well as encouraging students to work closely with faculty and staff to establish and cultivate mentor relationships.
 Provide mentorship and friendship while attending various events that serve as forums for debate, discussion, and the stimulation of interest in sociological issues, events, and developments.

 email us: [email protected]